You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 It's cap and trade.

-All of this new spending, this delusional spending on top of delusional spending.
+All of this new spending, this delusional spending on top of delusional spending, the delusion being that this is fixing anything, has just got to stop.

 It's not somebody's incorrect assumptions about business.

-All of these decisions are being made by Political ideologues who haven't the slightest idea what they're talking about.
+All of these decisions are being made by political ideologues who haven't the slightest idea what they're talking about.

 They haven't the slightest idea how to do anything in the private sector and make it work because they never have, because they resent the private sector.